-1. Undo all the nuts, bolts, and screws.
+- Undo all the nuts, bolts, and screws.
 Make a note of where everything goes and how it fits together.
-All of these came undone quite easily except one screw on the underside that required a good soaking in WD40 before it would loosen.
+All of these came undone quite easily, except for one screw on the underside that required a good soaking in WD-40 before it would loosen.

-2. Give all the parts a good wash with warm soapy water and a good scrub to get rid of any surface dirt and grease.
-If at this point the scales come out clean and all the paintwork is in good condition, that's great: All that's needed then is to dry the parts off and reassemble it ready for use.
-The scales we were given had surface rust, so the paint work was patchy.
+- Give all the parts a good wash with warm soapy water and a good scrub to get rid of any surface dirt and grease.
+If at this point the scales come out clean and all the paintwork is in good condition, that's great.
+All that's needed then is to dry the parts off and reassemble it ready for use.
+The scales we were given had surface rust, so the paintwork was patchy.
 I ordered a set of wire brushes to fit an electric drill and used them to clean off the rust, making the surface smooth and ready for spray paint.

 2. Pay Attention to Detail

 I was keen to preserve the manufacturer label in its original state, so when I used the wire brushes to clean up the metal work, I switched to using a Dremel with a wire brush around the manufacturer label for greater control.
 Carefully inch your way towards the label, getting as close as you dare without any risk of damage.

 - To protect it when spray painting the rest of the body, carefully cut a strip of electric tape to size using a Stanley knife, which is particularly useful for cutting beveled corners.
 Stick the electrical tape over the label.
 As demonstrated in the image of the label after the scales were painted shows, it pays to take your time and pay attention to detail like this.

 3. Repaint the Scales